 Education problems and their solutions – India is one big country in terms of population density and diversity.
 Building and maintaining an education system that caters to so many people is not an easy task.
 The education system has lots of problems and this article looks into a few of them at the macro level and how they can be solved.
 A detailed look into each of the points will be taken in the future.
 Below are some of the education problems and their solutions in India and needs to be worked into:

 List of Education Problems and Their Solutions

 Many schools are still noncompliant with the Right to Education infrastructure criteria laid down and the problem is more serious in rural areas.
 Common amenities like safe drinking water, toilets need to be provided.
-Weak infrastructure in schools that are working on getting a bullet train is a bit ironical.
+Weak infrastructure in schools that are working on getting a bullet train is a bit ironic.

 The Gap between Education and Industry Requirement

 The curriculum by boards and colleges is pretty outdated and the industry requirements have changed considerably.
 Students somehow make out of schools and graduate but fail to get absorbed by the industry.
 Disguised unemployment and frustration are some of the side effects of this gap.
 Emphasis on skills and vocational abilities need to be imbibed deep in the mindset and teachings have to go more than curriculum-based learning.